SamMatt87/SamMatt87.github.io/README.md

 ## Sam's Data Science Projects

+### Introduction

+I created this page to showcase my data science skills to potential employers.
+Below you will find a short introduction about me and links to pages about my personal data science projects broken down by category.

+### About Me

+My name is Sam Matthews, I am a 33 year old male currently living in Sydney, Australia.
+Having recently graduated from a Master's of Data Science with the University of New South Wales, I am looking to start my career as a Data Scientist.

 You can use the [editor on GitHub](https://github.com/SamMatt87/SamMatt87.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.